llpeterson/e2e/rtp.md

 popular example of the interactive class is `vat`, a multiparty audioconferencing tool that is often used over networks supporting IP multicast.
 The control panel for a typical `vat` conference is shown in [Figure 1](#vat).
-Internet telephony is also a class of interactive application and probably the most widely used one at the time of writing.
-Internet-based multimedia conferencing applications are another example.
-Modern instant messaging applications also use real-time audio and video.
+VoIP is also a class of interactive application and probably the most widely used today.
+Internet-based multimedia conferencing applications, like the commercial products WebEx and GoToMeeting are another example.
 These are the sort of applications with the most stringent real-time requirements.

+> Even though it's been overtaken by a plethora of commercial
+> products, we use `vat` as a running example in this section
+> precisely because it is not a commercial product, and so is easy
+> for us to describe.
+The principles remain the same, which makes
+> since when you consider that `vat` was the application that
+> introduced interactive real-time to the Internet in the first place.

-Streaming applications typically deliver audio or video streams from a server to a client and are typified by such commercial products as RealAudio.
-Streaming video, typified by YouTube, has become one of the dominant forms of traffic on the Internet.
+Streaming applications typically deliver audio or video streams from a server to a client and are typified by such commercial products as Spotify.
+Streaming video, typified by YouTube and Netflix, has become one of the dominant forms of traffic on the Internet.
 Because streaming applications lack human-to-human interaction, they place somewhat less stringent real-time requirements on the underlying protocols.
 Timeliness